1000ship/incomplete-json-parser/README.md

-# json-stream-parser
+# incomplete-json-parser

 > A streaming JSON parser that can handle incomplete or chunked JSON data.

-## What is json-stream-parser?
+## What is incomplete-json-parser?

-json-stream-parser is a TypeScript module that provides a streaming JSON parser.
+incomplete-json-parser is a TypeScript module that provides a streaming JSON parser.
 It can handle incomplete or chunked JSON data, making it useful for parsing JSON data that arrives in multiple parts or when dealing with large JSON files.

 The parser is designed to be flexible and can handle various scenarios, such as: